clarkeh627/academic-cv-site/content/authors/clarke-hardy/_index.md

 interests:
   - Rare event searches
   - Applications of machine learning
-  - Detector and instrumentation R&D
+  - Detector & instrumentation R&D

 # Education to show in About widget
 education: